Bill Reinking - Executive Director

-Upon completing his undergraduate degree and playing career, Andy obtained his Master’s Degree in Sport Management at the University of San Francisco, which was highlighted by a season serving as a Graduate Assistant for the University of San Francisco Men’s Basketball team in 2014.
+Upon completing his undergraduate degree and playing career, Andy obtained his Master’s Degree in Sport Management at the University of San Francisco, which was highlighted by a season serving as a Graduate Assistant for the NCAA DI University of San Francisco Men’s Basketball team in 2014.
 During his time in the Bay Area, he also coached at the junior college level, in addition to working camps and clinics with the Golden State Warriors Youth Basketball Program.

-During the summer months, Andy is typically working a basketball camp somewhere, as it's hard to keep him away from the gym for too long.
+During the summer months, Andy is typically traveling up and down the west coast with his wife, son, and newborn daughter.
 He is very grateful for the places and people the game has connected him with.

-Kaimen is the Tournament Director for State Basketball Championships in Illinois, Colorado, and Missouri.
-A native of Arizona, Kaimen graduated from Fairfax High School in Phoenix, where his team earned the school’s first-ever State Championship in 2011.
-He subsequently played college ball for Arizona Christian University in Phoenix, and Waldorf University in Iowa.
-During his time at Waldorf, he was the starting Point Guard and he played alongside several All-Americans and helped Waldorf earn their highest national ranking in school history.
+Kaimen is the Tournament Director for State Basketball Championships in Michigan, Missouri, and New Jersey.
+A native of Tucson, Arizona, Kaimen graduated from Fairfax High School in Phoenix, where his team earned the school’s first-ever State Championship in 2011.
+He subsequently played college basketball for Arizona Christian University in Phoenix, and Waldorf University in Iowa.
+During his time at Waldorf, he was the starting Point Guard and he played alongside several All-Americans to help Waldorf earn their highest national ranking in school history.

-Kaimen’s passion for basketball carried over to his professional life.
+Kaimen’s passion for basketball has continued on in his professional career.
 Prior to joining SBC, he served as Sports Director at the Valley of the Sun YMCA, where he launched several sports programs, camps, and events, and achieved a 100% increase in basketball program participation.
 He has also coached a variety of youth basketball teams, ranging from Pre-K to 8th graders.

-Kaimen received a bachelor's degree in Business Management and Marketing from Waldorf University in 2017.
-He currently lives in Phoenix with his wife, Jackie, and his two children, Dante and Kaidence.
+Kaimen received a Bachelor's degree in Business Management and Marketing from Waldorf University in 2017.
+He currently is a proud South Phoenix resident with his wife, Jackie, and their three children, Dante, Kaidence, and Jailen.